Debit Card Mistake That Can Cost Big Bucks

 Mistakes are going to happen, so be prepared and know how to best protect your money for any corrections that may need to be processed.
 What is the correct process?
 Immediately, before any other transaction is keyed, ask for a "return" procedure to be completed and not a "voided" procedure.

 A return will be deducted from your account just as a sale is automatically charged to your account.
 No waiting period or "holding" of your funds should occur.
 Make certain that you receive a copy of the "return credit" from the sales person and add the money back into your account.
 Correct terminology is crucial.
 Inspect your receipt and make certain you see the word "credit" and not "void."

 But what happened to that first transaction?
-It is possible that your account will get charged twice if no one takes the time to verify if the sale actually got processed or not.
+It is possible that your account will get charged twice if no one takes the time to verify whether the sale actually got processed or not.
 Immediately politely tell (do not ask) the sales person not to re-ring your transaction.
-Ask for a Manager and get definite proof that the original purchase was not processed.
-You can also call your bank, at that time, and verify that no record of the transaction exists.
+Ask for a manager and get definite proof that the original purchase was not processed.
+You can also call your bank at that time and verify that no record of the transaction exists.

 Remember, any time your debit card is swiped, your account balance is at risk of changing.
 You should have complete control of what those changes will be.
 Take the time to read the fine print of your debit card agreement and ask your bank any questions that you may have regarding how the money is held and released.